 Jim Burwell, Houston dog trainer for 25+ years, serving over 9000 clients, has a profound understanding of dog behavior and the many things, we as humans, do that influence that behavior – good or bad.
 Jim has the ability to not only steer dogs and puppies down the right path but to also train the owners to understand their part in having a great dog.

-His Ground Rules for Great Dogs is your must have, easy step-by-step process to helping your dog.
+His My Dog’s A Brat-What Do I Do !!!!! is your must have, easy step-by-step process to helping your dog.
 Be the dog owner your dog needs to be a great dog.
-Ground Rules gets you there.
-Grab them now.